Setono/SyliusAnalyticsPlugin/README.md

 ### Step 1: Download the plugin

 This plugin uses the [TagBagBundle](https://github.com/Setono/TagBagBundle) to inject scripts onto your page.
-Please install that bundle before installing this plugin.
+Please read and follow the installation instructions for that bundle before installing this plugin.

 ```bash
 composer require setono/sylius-analytics-plugin:"^4.0@alpha"